amethyst/amethyst/book/src/controlling_system_execution/state-specific_dispatcher_external.md

 # How to Define State Dispatcher: External

-This guide explains how to define a state-specific dispatcher whose `System`s are passed in externally, which means at the moment of state struct creation.
+This guide explains how to define a state-specific `Dispatcher` whose `System`s are passed in externally, which means at the moment of state struct creation.
 This is used when the list of `System`s is determined by user choices at runtime.
 For simplicity sake we'll be using the `SimpleState` trait for our custom state.

 For convenience we'll create a builder for our `State`.
 This way we'll be able to create our `State` and register `System`s as follows: